A superconductor free of quasiparticles for seconds: Supplementary Note 6: System characterization

 The data shown in the main text was obtained at $n_g \approx 0.05$.
 At this operation point, the expected rate for the thermally activated transition $N=0 \rightarrow \pm 1$, $N_{\text{QP}} = 0 \rightarrow 1$ adding a quasiparticle into the island is negligible (below $10^{-6}$~Hz), and in any case, the rate of such events is bounded by the measured burst rate.

 The thermally activated rate of the transition $N=\pm1 \rightarrow 0$, $N_{\text{QP}} = 1 \rightarrow 2$ for a quasiparticle tunneling back from the leads from the energetically unfavorable charge states $N=\pm 1$ is on the order of 1 kHz or below.
-However, this rate is difficult to estimate precisely due to its exponential dependence on $E_C$, $\Delta$ and $n_g$, although the independence of measured quantities on $n_g$, shown below, also supports the conclusion that backtunneling from the leads is negligible.
+However, this rate is difficult to estimate precisely due to its exponential dependence on $E_C$, $\Delta$ and $n_g$, although the independence of measured quantities on $n_g$ over a relatively large range, shown below in Figs. \ref{sfig:burst-rate-tbath-ng}, \ref{sfig:num1e}, and \ref{sfig:burstlength}, also supports the conclusion that backtunneling from the leads is negligible.
 We have performed also simulations with a finite rate $\Gamma_\text{B}$.
 This rate can be expected to be independent of the $N_\text{QP}$, the number of quasiparticles already present, as we always have only very few excitations present.

 A sensitive probe of this backtunneling process are the time-dependent occupation probabilities $P(N,t)$ of the charge states within bursts of tunneling (in contrast with the probabilities $P(N_\text{QP},t)$ discussed in the main text).
 This can be intuitively be understood as follows: If there is no backtunneling, at long times from the initial pair-breaking event, a burst must either end or be in the charge state $\pm 1$.
 If there is a nonzero backtunneling rate, there would be a non-zero occupation probability for the state $N=0$ even at long times.
 Calculations show that the long-time limiting value is independent of the initial conditions (number of Cooper pairs broken) and given by $P(N=0) = (-3-q+\sqrt{(1+q)(9+q)})/2$, where $q = \Gamma_\text{B}/\Gamma_\text{QP}$ is the backtunneling rate normalized by the single-quasiparticle tunneling rate.